What does it mean to be a good manager and team leader?

 A part of being an organised leader is being proficient and skilled in strategic planning – see the next point:

-The strategy planning process involves identifying the company’s strategic position and gathering information.
-An efficient manager should have a clear mission, vision, objectives and specific departmental and individual goals, in order to complete projects and manage people succesfully.
-They should identify the strengths, challenges, opportunities and threats of their business.
-They should next come up with a plan that will be put into action.
-They can complete a SWOT analysis to minimise risks, raise awareness on what needs to be approved.
+The strategic planning process involves identifying the company’s strategic position and gathering information.
+An efficient manager should have a clear mission, vision, objectives and specific departmental and individual goals.
+This will allow them to complete projects and manage people successfully.
+They should come up with a plan that will be put into action.
+Managers and leaders can also complete a SCOT analysis to minimise risks, raise awareness on what needs to be approved.

 Training is normally required in this area to ensure that the individual is ready to consider all of these and more aspects of strategic planning, and develop the skills and knowledge to complete these effectively.

 Motivation to learn will lead to looking for opportunities for development.
-This may include seeking skill gaps amongst employees, and finding ways to fill them, such as with flexible learning opportunities.
+This may include seeking skill gaps amongst employees, and finding ways to fill them.
+For example, managers might seek flexible learning opportunities (find out more by reading our article about flexible learning).
 Of course, they should also examine their own skills, and see whether there are any gaps in their knowledge, always striving to be the best manager they can be.
-Middle managers may want to progress onto a higher-level course, such as the Level 5 Diploma in Management and Leadership.
+Middle managers may want to progress onto a higher-level course if they haven’t already, such as the Level 5 Diploma in Management and Leadership.

 Every manager should lead by example and ensure they do as they would want others to do.
 This will create patterns and a productive, motivated culture in the workplace, as well as a friendly environment, displaying all the above mentioned skills and characteristics.

-Discussing your training needs in detail will aid in finding the best solution for your organisation as we will work in partnership with you to accommodate your demands and challenges.
+Discussing your training needs in detail will aid in finding the best solution for your organisation, as we will work in partnership with you to accommodate your demands and challenges.